-Get To Monte Carlo Bay Hotel
+Get To Monte-Carlo Bay Hotel

 Best Time To Visit

-Because the hotel is on a peninsula the pool also enjoys views across the Mediterranean and you can swim in the actual sea from a pontoon out to the side of the Bay if you prefer to swim in the fish.
+Because the hotel is on a peninsula, the pool also enjoys views across the Mediterranean, and you can swim in the actual sea from a pontoon out to the side of the Bay if you prefer to swim in the fish.

-Why The Monte Carlo Bay?
+Why The Monte-Carlo Bay?

-The Monte Carlo Bay sits on its own reclaimed peninsula on the Eastern border of Monaco with four hectares of lush gardens.
-The look is a grand roman pantheon style with hugely tall pillars at the entrance, arched stonework on the balconies and marble inside and outside the cathedral sized lobby.
+The Monte-Carlo Bay sits on its own reclaimed peninsula on the Eastern border of Monaco with four hectares of lush gardens.
+The look is a grand roman pantheon style with hugely tall pillars at the entrance, arched stonework on the balconies, and marble inside and outside the cathedral-sized lobby.

-The circular driveway that you climb to reach the hotel is surrounded by tropical palms, all lit up at night with fairy lights, with the centrepiece being a fountain.
+The circular driveway that you climb to reach the hotel is surrounded by tropical palms, all lit up at night with fairy lights, with the centerpiece being a fountain.
 At the impressive entrance, where even the road becomes marble, revolving doors invite you into the tangerine scented vast lobby hall with black marble floors that extend throughout this level of the building.

-If you are not overlooking the pool you’ll be looking towards the sea and towards Roquebrune-Cap-Martin, or back inland if you book the least expensive rooms.
-I recommend booking a west facing sea view room and if you are a family, the family room (with 2 doubles), then you get afternoon and evening sun.
+If you are not overlooking the pool, you’ll be looking towards the sea and towards Roquebrune-Cap-Martin, or back inland if you book the least expensive rooms.
+I recommend booking a west-facing sea view room, and if you are a family, the family room (with 2 doubles), then you get afternoon and evening sun.

 If the sun is out, the outdoor bit of this pool is a sun trap and the most wonderful area to sunbathe out of the breeze.
 If you get lucky in the winter, it can be almost as hot down there as the summer.

 Of note, both pools welcome children.
-There are all sorts of ledges, fountains and jets in the pool to amuse children.
+There are all sorts of ledges, fountains, and jets in the pool to amuse children.
 Wonderful for my son and lively, but if you are searching for an adults-only resort, this isn’t it.
 I personally love the joy and pleasure these kids have in the pool.
 It makes the area a happy place, and while there are kids in the pool, it is never over-run.
-They tend to be well behaved with plenty of lifeguards keeping them in check.
+They tend to be well-behaved, with plenty of lifeguards keeping them in check.

-Separate to the indoor-outdoor pool is the amazing free-form Lagoon which expands over a large portion of the peninsula and is a tropical paradise of waterfalls, vegetation and wooden bridges, completed by the sandy bottom that feels so good between your toes!
-This is the only pool like this of its kind in Europe and reason in itself to book the Monte Carlo Bay hotel in the summer.
-Laze on a lounger many of which are dipping their legs in the pool and watch the beautiful clientele attempt to swim whilst keeping their heads out of the water, thus retaining their chic coiffured look and perfect makeup.
+Separate to the indoor-outdoor pool is the amazing free-form Lagoon, which expands over a large portion of the peninsula and is a tropical paradise of waterfalls, vegetation, and wooden bridges, completed by the sandy bottom that feels so good between your toes!
+This is the only pool like this of its kind in Europe and reason in itself to book the Monte-Carlo Bay hotel in the summer.
+Laze on a lounger, many of which are dipping their legs in the pool and watch the beautiful clientele attempt to swim whilst keeping their heads out of the water, thus retaining their chic coiffured look and perfect makeup.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.